Talesofwing/Practices/10.Programming/002.DesignPatterns/README.md

 For example, a sorting Context can choose between `Quick Sort`, `Merge Sort`, etc. Each strategy is single-purpose and independent.

 > In short, the [State Pattern](docs/State.md) is like a less constrained version of the [Strategy Pattern](docs/Strategy).
 States are not independent from each other and can change the Context’s state.

-#### The difference between [CoR](docs/ChainOfResponsibility.md) and [Decorator](docs/Decorator.md)

-Both patterns look like they chain multiple objects together, but their purposes are different:

-- CoR (Chain of Responsibility)

-	Each Handler can choose to handle a request or pass it to the next one; emphasizes responsibility delegation, and execution is optional.
-- Decorator

-	Each Decorator is only responsible for enhancing or modifying the original functionality; emphasizes functionality accumulation, and execution usually occurs.

 #### The difference between [Bytecode](docs/Bytecode.md) and [Interpreter](docs/Interpreter.md)